mujiannan/AzureCognitiveTranslator/README.md

 # AzureCognitiveTranslator
-This Nuget can help you on Batch-Translation, easily and quickly First, create an instance of Translator with your BaseUrl and Key;
+This Nuget can help you on Batch-Translation, easily and quickly
+1. create an instance of Translator with your BaseUrl and Key;
-Next, add content to the Translator;;
+1. add content to the Translator;;
-At last, get result aysnc.
+1. get result aysnc.